 This guide assumes an east/west direction of the track.
-One track is only for westbound trains, the other track is only for eastbound trains.

 Install the sensors: Choose a location for the signals.
+If using only one signal for one-way traffic, install only the east-bound signal.
 Each sensor pair may be installed in one of two different ways - 'Across the Track' or 'Reflective.'